 * Regardless of the condition or disability, the stability and dependability of our trekking poles is an absolute necessity.
 However, creating that while maintaining a reasonable price for the consumer, including those on a low or fixed income is a beautiful and all American thing to do.
 (Hats off to Outdoor Products on this one)

-Apex Trekking Poles, help to maneuver through a wider variety of ground textures.
+* The three different types of tips, two of which came separately with the Apex Trekking Poles, help to maneuver through a wider variety of ground textures.
 Nice touch.

 ribs on the back of the handle were adequately designed to help keep the palm of the hand cool as well.